Drain Water Pipe Smoker

 Laying bricks around concrete pipe

-Laying bricks around concrete pipe.
+Laying bricks around the concrete pipe.

 Building fire pit